Personal Practice Retreats

 Full payment is required before starting your retreat.

-Dana ~ (a donation) will be accepted by the retreat support in appreciation of his input.
+Dana ~ (a donation) will be accepted by the retreat support in appreciation in keeping with the Buddhist tradition.

 Retreat Daily Programme

 You can follow your own retreat schedule or one could be made up for you in line with your practice needs